sJohnsonStoever/redditPostArchiver/README.md

 #### subpostids.py ####

 Navigate to the folder with subpostids.py and run the script.
 A CSV file will be written into that same folder.
 To choose which subreddit is to be archived simply provide the subreddit name as an argument:`python subpostids.py opendirectories`

+#### subreddit.py ####

+NEW!!!
+Run `subreddit.py <subredditname>` and it will grab every submission and comment from that subreddit and store it in a sqlite database.
+Furthermore, it will then parse all of the text in the comment bodies for an possible URL. if you rerun the script, it will avoid redownloading any comments or scripts so you can keep it updated.

 ## Motivation ##